navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Tor Browser
 -----------
 Alternatively, the Tor browser [#]_ is an all-in-one package with Tor and a pre-configured browser.
-Note that this won’t be suitable if you need to use the ``ControlPort``.
+Note that this won’t be suitable if you need to use the `ControlPort <#tor-controlport>`_.

 Packages
 --------
-You can install the Tor service from the packages for advanced operations (e.g., if you need to use the Tor ``ControlPort`` and have control over the Tor service).
+You can install the Tor service from the packages for advanced operations (e.g., if you need to use the Tor `ControlPort <#tor-controlport>`_ and have control over the Tor service).
 For Debian-based distributions, it should be as straightforward as entering the below command:

 .. code-block::